-It is also possible to move a story map into a collection right after creation.
+It is also possible to move a story map into a collection right after creation choosing the advanced options.
 If necessary, you can also rename the collection:

 Once you have some collections, you can move story maps between them directly from a story map:

 There are various options available from the collection's dropdown menu:

 When you remove a collection only the collection will be deleted and the affected story maps will be kept outside the collections.

 Although collections are like folders, they have only one level so it is not possible to make a collection inside another collection.